Ahmed El-Sharkawy

 Numerous international and local entities including Fujitsu, ACE Insurance, Monasnto, UBS, BG Glaxo Smith Kline (GSK), GoDaddy Inc, Majid Al Futtaim Group, Panasonic, Deloitte, GoDaddy Inc and CSC on various data protection matters.

-Advising a leading tech company on the launch of its gift cards, including licensing requirements under the Central Bank regulations, the nature of the topped-up funds, the nature of the relationship with customers, and the treatment of unclaimed properties.
+A Leading Tech Company on the launch of its gift cards, including licensing requirements under the Central Bank regulations, the nature of the topped-up funds, the nature of the relationship with customers, and the treatment of unclaimed properties.

-Advising Nestle on the acquisition of Pfizer nutrition business and the sale of its chilled dairy business in Egypt to Best Cheese Company as part of Nestlé’s worldwide joint venture with Lactalis.
+Nestle on the acquisition of Pfizer nutrition business and the sale of its chilled dairy business in Egypt to Best Cheese Company as part of Nestlé’s worldwide joint venture with Lactalis.

-Advising LC Waikiki, Defacto and Azadea group on various aspects of their business including their online platforms.
+LC Waikiki, Defacto and Azadea group on various aspects of their business including their online platforms.

 Panasonic on transfer impact assessment, which includes determining whether the country of the data importer provides a level of protection essentially equivalent to that guaranteed within the EU.

-Reviewing Neptune Energy’s Intra Group Data Transfer Agreement and assessing its compliance with Data Protection Law no. 151/2020.
+Neptune Energy’s Intra Group Data Transfer Agreement and assessing its compliance with Data Protection Law no. 151/2020.
 Additionally, based on our recommendation, we drafted a country-specific data transfer annex to be applied to the data transfer processes in which Egypt’s entity / Egyptian data subjects are involved.

 Norton Rose in completing a Global Data Privacy Directory in respect of Egypt.
 Sharkawy & Sarhan authored the section on Egypt in Norton Rose’s guide for clients on data privacy laws around the world, which includes an overview of the relevant laws (if any) in each jurisdiction, the type of data that is protected and whether there are restrictions on offshore transfers.